Open Source Project: Introduction to Python

 • Read the package development documentation.

-• Study code of related CoLRev packages.
+• Study the code of related CoLRev packages.

-• Take notes on the CoLRev-objects or libraries that will be needed.
+• Take notes on the CoLRev objects or libraries that will be needed.

-Note: These tutorials may be helpful to continue practicing Python
+Note: These tutorials may be helpful to continue practicing Python.

 ♻️ 🛠️

---- For the tutorial, we switch to the `tutorial_2024_04` branch: ``` git clone https://github.com/CoLRev-Environment/colrev cd colrev pip install -e .[dev] git fetch git checkout tutorial_2024_04 git reset --hard ca9902e666518af1d33a368adf055c9809004433 ``` - As the session progresses, you can checkout the current commits. - Whenever you see a `git reset --hard ...` command on the following slides, you can use it to set your repository to the required state (commit).
+--- For the tutorial, we switch to the `tutorial_2024_04` branch: ``` git clone https://github.com/CoLRev-Environment/colrev cd colrev pip install -e .[dev] git fetch git checkout tutorial_2024_04 git reset --hard ca9902e666518af1d33a368adf055c9809004433 ``` - As the session progresses, you can check out the current commits. - Whenever you see a `git reset --hard ...` command on the following slides, you can use it to set your repository to the required state (commit).